Bhardwaj-Saurabh/Udacity_Reinforcement_Learning_NanoDegree/Project_3-Collaboration and Competition/Report.md

 ## Improvements
 - Using prioritized experience replay which can certainly improved the performance in many cases.
-- Other algorithms such as PPO also can perform better perticulary in continious action spaces.
+- Other algorithms such as TRPO and PPO also can perform better perticulary in continious action spaces.
 - Optimize hyperparameters: particularly the actor and critic learning rates
 - To reduce the noise, try to limit updated each timesteps which can help to make the training faster as well.